Edge of Appalachia Preserve–Abner Hollow Road

 Today, Ohio’s Appalachian forests are returning, with nearly 40 percent of the region cloaked in mixed hardwood forest.
 The Nature Conservancy’s 20,000-acre Edge of Appalachia Preserve is a key component of this recovery process, mending habitats on a large scale and preserving the landscape’s unique natural legacy.

-Edge of Appalachia Preserve (The Nature Conservancy) webpage
+From Edge of Appalachia Preserve (The Nature Conservancy) webpage

 No restroom facilities on this road.
 Restrooms located at Creeks Bend Overlook Visitor Center on Waggoner Riffle Road opposite the Portman Trail.